 Don’t cover your soaker hose with soil.

 Devise a marking system using flags, decorative stones or other objects to help prevent accidentally damaging the soaker hose when digging in the garden.

-Don’t leave your soaker hose connected when not in use.
+Don’t leave your soaker hose connected to an outdoor faucet when not in use.
 This can cause contaminated water to backwash into your water pipes.
 Disconnect your soaker hose between uses.